 It happened so fast, she said.
 And it had broken off so she couldn’t get a hold of it to pull it out.

-They had no extra money for a doctor but, Depression years or not, she needed a doctor.
+They had no extra money for a doctor but, Depression years or not, she needed one.

 Dr. Chapler numbed her hand and fished around for the needle but couldn’t find it.
 He sent her home, said to soak the hand in hot water, and he’d get a time set up for x-rays at a hospital.